ghrcosta/planning-poker/springboot-flutter/README.md

 1. Start emulators
     * ```
-      $ cd <project_directory>
+      $ cd <project_directory>/springboot
       $ firebase emulators:start
       ```
     * Access the emulators UI via `http://localhost:8090`

-2. Run server
+2. Run backend server
-    1. In `src/jsMain/config/Firebase.kt`, setup Firebase parameters by
+    1. In `<project_directory>/springboot/src/main/resources/`, change the
-       replacing `YOUR_GCP_DATA_HERE` with real values from your Firebase
-       project (see Firebase console > Project settings).
-This is required even
-       for local execution.
+       properties values for "local" and "prod" as necessary -- you will need to
+       change at least the GCP project-id one.
-    2. Execute `./gradlew run` passing the following environment variables:
+    2. Execute `./gradlew run` or, if using IntelliJ IDEA, execute the saved
-        ```
-        GOOGLE_CLOUD_PROJECT=<YOUR_GCP_PROJECT>;FIRESTORE_EMULATOR_HOST=localhost:8081
-        ```
-       Both variables are required in order for the server to communicate with
-       the Firestore emulator.

-After the server is running you can access the frontend via
-`http://localhost:8080` (as defined in `jvmMain/resources/application.conf`).
+       configuration "PlanningPokerApplicationKt".
+The server will be waiting
+       for requests at address `http://localhost:8080`.
+The Swagger API
+       documentation will be available at `http://localhost:8080/swagger-ui`.
+3. Run frontend server
+    1. Execute `flutter run` or, if using an IDE, make sure the "target device"
+       is configured to be one of your browsers, then use the corresponding button
+       to execute the debug server.
+The browser will open automatically.
+Despite
+       running in a different localhost port, the backend will accept frontend
+       requests due to `allow-cross-origin=true` in `application-local.properties`.

 ## Deploy

 1. Make sure AppEngine and Cloud Build API are both enabled on you GCP project.
-2. Search for `YOUR_GCP_PROJECT` and `YOUR_GCP_DATA_HERE` replace with your own
-   GCP project name and data (see Firebase console > Project settings).
-3. If the backend is running locally, stop it, otherwise GAE deploy will fail
+2. If the backend is running locally, stop it, otherwise GAE deploy will fail
-4. Make sure Google Cloud SDK is set up correctly:
+3. Make sure Google Cloud SDK is set up correctly:
     * If you have other projects (or just installed Google Cloud SDK):
         ```
         $ gcloud config set project <YOUR_GCP_PROJECT>